make-software/casper-account-info-contract/README.md

 ACCOUNT_INFO_CONTRACT_HASH=2f36a35edcbaabe17aba805e3fae42699a2bb80c2e0c15189756fdc4895356f8
 ```

-The values provided above assume that you are running commands on your node instance.
+The values provided above assume that you are running commands on your Testnet node.

 #### Set URL for account